Simulation Containers Reference

 Well designed containers should automatically detect and utilize available GPU resources for accelerated rendering.
 When running on GPU-enabled instances, simulations will use hardware acceleration for improved performance and generating different report outputs into Chassy SLAM, such as images or gifs.
 On CPU-only instances, containers seamlessly fall back to software rendering, ensuring your simulations always run successfully.
 This dual-mode capability means you can develop on any hardware and deploy with confidence, knowing the container will optimize for available resources.

-All containers are configured for headless operation, running simulations without requiring a display.
+All containers are to be configured for headless operation, running simulations without requiring a display.
 This enables cloud deployment without X11 forwarding, parallel simulation execution, automated testing in CI/CD pipelines, and sensor data capture in headless environments.
-The virtual display system uses Xvfb to create a consistent rendering environment regardless of the host system configuration.
+The virtual display system can use virtual display servers like Xvfb to create a consistent rendering environment regardless of the host system configuration.

-Test results are automatically generated in JUnit XML format and saved to /opt/chassy/reports.
-This standardized output format integrates seamlessly with CI/CD platforms like Jenkins, GitLab CI, and GitHub Actions, as well as test aggregation tools and custom reporting dashboards.
-You can customize the output location using the --report-dir flag when running tests, making it easy to collect results in your preferred location.
+Test results are automatically generated in JUnit XML format and saved to `/opt/chassy/reports`.
+This standardized output format integrates seamlessly with CI/CD platforms like Jenkins, GitLab CI, and GitHub Actions, as well as test aggregation tools and custom reporting dashboards.&#x20;

 The PX4-Gazebo container provides a complete headless Software-In-The-Loop (SIL) environment for autonomous flight testing, specifically designed for drone and UAV simulation with PX4 Autopilot.
 The container includes the latest PX4 flight stack compiled and ready to run, Gazebo Harmonic for modern physics simulation with accurate sensor models, and comprehensive MAVLink support through both mavsdk and pymavlink for drone communication protocols.

 The container offers several pre-configured test suites to validate different aspects of your autonomous flight systems.
 The setup suite validates the PX4 and Gazebo environment, while the SIL suite tests basic SIL functionality.
-For more comprehensive testing, the gazebo suite runs integration tests between PX4 and Gazebo, and the flight suite tests actual flight operations including takeoff, landing, and mission execution.
-Running simulate test without arguments executes the complete test suite.
+For more comprehensive testing, the gazebo suite runs integration tests between PX4 and Gazebo, and the flight suite tests actual flight operations including takeoff, landing, and mission execution.&#x20;

 The Isaac Sim container leverages NVIDIA's Omniverse platform for advanced simulation capabilities, particularly suited for high-fidelity simulation with synthetic data generation needs.
 This container provides RTX rendering for photorealistic visualization with ray tracing, PhysX 5 for advanced physics simulation of complex interactions, and powerful synthetic data generation capabilities for computer vision and AI training.
 It's particularly well-suited for creating accurate digital twins of real environments.